Dodge Power Wagon: 2025 update

 All Ram HD trucks, including the Power Wagon, received a facelift for model year 2025.
 Changes include new headlamps and grilles, tail lamps, and the interior.
 For 2025 the manual-shift transfer case is discontinued.

+2026 update

+On January 1, 2026, the 2027 Ram 2500 Power Wagon was revealed, and it now features the highly requested 6.7 L Cummins diesel engine.
+However, adding the diesel engine required the removal of the tow winch on the front of the truck due to the engine's intercooler, and also some compromised off-road capabilities.
+On the same day, the 2027 Ram 1500 SRT TRX was also unveiled.

 Graphics packages & styling

 A large part of the Power Wagon name is its bold styling.

 The 2010–2013 Power Wagons were available with a red and black graphics package, with large "Power Wagon" lettering on the tailgate and hood.

 The 2014–2016 Power Wagons in SLT trim received a special red grille, and colorful "splash" graphics down the side of the truck with "Power Wagon" spelled out in large lettering on the doors.
 A large "Power Wagon" decal is also added to the tailgate and blackout hood decal.
 Blackout projector headlamps are standard.
 The Laramie Power Wagon receives only a chrome "Power Wagon" emblem on the tailgate.

 The years 2017–2018 saw a slightly more subtle graphics package that pays homage to the late 1970s Dodge Macho Power Wagon, with black lower two-tone paint tying into a vertical black stripe on the bedsides with "Power Wagon" spelled out.
 It received a slight change to the "Power Wagon" decal on the tailgate and a black-out decal on the top of the hood.

 Starting in 2017 Power Wagons get a unique matte-black "handlebar mustache" grille, and black powder-coat front and rear bumpers, blackout emblems, as well as new black eight-spoke wheels.
 Laramie and Tradesman trim Power Wagons retained chrome bumpers and regular grilles.

 The 2019 graphics package was largely the same as 2018, but with a slight change in font.
 A "handlebar mustache" grille is retained but redesigned for the new front end.
 Blackout LED headlamps are standard as well as blackout emblems.

 In 2021, the 75AE received special "outline" Power Wagon decals on the front doors and tailgates and did not have the standard hood decal or vertical bed-side decal.
 It received a new "jail bar" vertical-bar grille, and special "75 Years of Service" emblems on the C pillars.
 The "jail bar" grille and outline graphics package became optional on 2022 model year trucks.